EU Pay Transparency Directive Slovakia: A Compliance Guide

 Distinctive feature: Same-sex comparator - pay equity claims can be brought between employees of the same gender, not just across genders

-First mandatory pay structure deadline: 31 July 2026 - seven weeks after the law takes effect
+First mandatory pay structure deadline: 31 July 2026 - seven weeks after the law took effect

 Implementation Status: The First Mover

-On 15 April 2026, the National Council of the Slovak Republic adopted the Equal Pay Act (Zákon o rovnom odmeňovaní), making Slovakia the first EU member state to fully transpose Directive (EU) 2023/970 into national law.
-The Act takes effect on 7 June 2026.
+On 15 April 2026, the National Council of the Slovak Republic adopted the Equal Pay Act (Law No. 76/2026 Z. z., Zákon o rovnom odmeňovaní), making Slovakia the first EU member state to fully transpose Directive (EU) 2023/970 into national law.
+The Act was published on 8 May 2026 and took effect on 7 June 2026.

 Unlike most other EU member states tightening procedural rules around the existing gender pay gap framework, Slovakia has fundamentally restructured the legal standard for equal pay with the aim to lower pay disparities.